1901 Texas Longhorns football team

-The 1901 Texas Longhorns football team was an American football team that represented the University of Texas as an independent during the 1901 college football season.
+The 1901 Texas Longhorns football team was an American football team that represented the University of Texas as a member of the SIAA during the 1901 college football season.
 In its second year under head coach Samuel Huston Thompson, the team compiled an 8–2–1 record, shut out seven opponents, and outscored opponents by a collective total of 153 to 71.
+These wins included the first ever UT-A&M game held on Thanksgiving day.
 The team played its home games at Varsity Athletic Field on the school's campus in Austin, Texas.